Achaemenid Empire: Navy

 Since its foundation by Cyrus, the Persian empire had been primarily a land empire with a strong army but void of any actual naval forces.
 By the 5th century BC, this was to change, as the empire came across Greek and Egyptian forces, each with their own maritime traditions and capabilities.
 Darius I was the first Achaemenid king to invest in a Persian fleet.
 Even by then no true "imperial navy" had existed either in Greece or Egypt.
 Persia would become the first empire, under Darius, to inaugurate and deploy the first regular imperial navy.
 Despite this achievement, the personnel for the imperial navy would not come from Iran, but were often Phoenicians (mostly from Sidon), Egyptians and Greeks chosen by Darius the Great to operate the empire's combat vessels.

 Reconstitution of Persian landing ships at the Battle of Marathon.

 At first the ships were built in Sidon by the Phoenicians; the first Achaemenid ships measured about 40 meters in length and 6 meters in width, able to transport up to 300 Persian troops at any one trip.
 Soon, other states of the empire were constructing their own ships, each incorporating slight local preferences.
 The ships eventually found their way to the Persian Gulf and Persian naval forces laid the foundation for a strong Persian maritime presence there.
 Persians also had ships often of a capacity 100 to 200 troops patrolling the empire's various rivers including the Karun, Tigris and Nile in the west, as well as the Indus.

 Greek ships against Achaemenid ships at the Battle of Salamis.

 The Achaemenid navy established bases located along the Karun, and in Bahrain, Oman, and Yemen.
 The Persian fleet was not only used for peace-keeping purposes along the Karun but also opened the door to trade with India via the Persian Gulf.
-Darius's navy was in many ways a world power at the time, but it would be Artaxerxes II who in the summer of 397 BC would build a formidable navy, as part of a rearmament which would lead to his decisive victory at Knidos in 394 BC, re-establishing Achaemenid power in Ionia.
+While Darius's navy ranked as a world power, Artaxerxes II constructed a formidable fleet in summer 397 BC as part of a rearmament that culminated in his decisive victory at Knidos in 394 BC, restoring Achaemenid control over Ionia.
 Artaxerxes II would also use his navy to later on quell a rebellion in Egypt.